 Furthermore, being bankrupt is not a guarantee that a person will be totally free from any financial obligation.
 In many cases, the individual is still required to pay a certain amount to repay debts from creditors following an assessment of current inflow and outflow of income.
 The repayment scheme under bankruptcy may continue even after the individual is discharged from the provision.

 Needless to say, bankruptcy brings about serious implications.
 Its impact can never be underestimated and overlooked.
 Aside from the embarrassment and eroded self-esteem, an individual can face the greatest setback in his financial aspect.

 Destruction of credit history

 After a person has emerged out of being bankrupt, he is still obliged to always declare getting into it especially when filling out forms for mortgage or other loans.
-It is actually a legal obligation, which should not be concealed or intentionally withheld in any financial application.
+It is actually a legal obligation, which should not be concealed or intentionally withheld in any finance application.
 This is logically like declaring one’s high risk as a potential borrower.
-But some lenders still approve loans from formerly bankrupt individuals provided there are additional fees and higher interest rates imposed to counter the risks.
+For this reason, the impact of bankruptcy can certainly be your ability to borrow in the future.
+However, some lenders will still approve loans from formerly bankrupt individuals provided there are additional fees and higher interest rates imposed to counter the risks.